typpo/blog/source/_posts/2013-12-30-my-year-in-side-projects.markdown

 It went viral, with over a half a million conspiracies generated.
 The highlight was when Neil Gaiman tweeted it to over a million people.
 Viral traffic spikes can be thrilling and nerve-wracking.
 We endured it with no downtime on a ec2 micro instance thanks to some clever caching + redis on top of mongo.

-9 months later, the site ranks well for a certain search terms and is now being found by people who aren't in on the joke:
+11 months later, the site ranks well for many conspiracy searches and is now being found by people who aren't in on the joke.
+These are some recent Google search terms:

 {% imgcap center http://i.imgur.com/tdg0yYn.png I might be making the world a worse place. %}